6 Steps to Trademark a Clothing Name, Logo or Slogan

 However, if you’re trademarking a logo that does not include your company name, like the Nike swoosh, you will need to apply for a separate trademark for this image.
 If you’re trademarking a slogan, you will not need to worry about distinguishing design elements from standard characters.
 In this case, you can simply trademark the phrase in question as a “standard character” mark.

 If you wish to trademark both your company name and a stylized design logo, you must apply for two separate trademarks.
 You cannot place a standard name and a stylized design under the same trademark application.
 Likewise, if you are trademarking both a logo and a slogan, you will need to file for these trademarks separately.
+Fashion companies should also consider trademarking each unique logo or design element in separate applications to fully protect each aspect of their brand’s intellectual property.

 Step 4: Fill Out Your Application

 Instructions are available online to walk you through the application process, but there are a few points you may want to clarify first.
 When filing your trademark application, you will choose between the Section 1 and Section 44 filing bases.
 Section 1 applies to the majority of trademarks, particularly for most U.S.-based small businesses and start-ups.
 You will file under Section 1 if you are already using your mark within the United States, or if you have an intention to start using it soon.
 You will file under Section 44 if you are already using your mark internationally but wish to trademark it for future use within the United States.
+Fashion designers with international ambitions may benefit from filing under Section 44, as it allows them to secure rights before entering the U.S. market.

 Step 5: Submit Your Trademark Application